 The ISEE Membership Directory and Desk Reference is the most comprehensive who’s who publication in the explosives industry.
 Now you can make your company shine and target explosives industry leaders by advertising in the Membership Directory Yellow Pages.

-To be eligible for scholarship funding, students must be, or plan to be, pursuing a technical, undergraduate, master’s or doctorate degree in fields of study related to the commercial explosives industries.
-Students will be assessed on their academic and professional achievements, their goals related to the industry, personal challenges narrative and statement of financial need.
-The deadline to apply is May 4, 2018.
+To be eligible, students must be, or plan to be, pursuing a technical, undergraduate, graduate or doctorate degree in a field related to the commercial explosives industries.
+Students will be assessed on academic and professional achievements, industry goals, a personal challenges narrative and a brief statement of financial need.

 The SEE Education Foundation is a nonprofit organization created in 1996 to serve the long-term education interests of the explosives industry through the development of education and training materials, championing the inclusion of explosives instruction in engineering curricula and awarding scholarships to eligible students.

 Now that we’ve all had plenty of time to watch everything on Netflix throughout the past few months, it’s time for something new and exciting.
 Join us at 8 p.m. eastern time every Tuesday in March for a free web series that will showcase, in a fun and educational way, how people and organizations around the world use explosives every day.

 Registration is free and open now.
 Be sure to share this story with all your friends and family so they can watch, too!

 Explosives Everyday!
 Schedule

 8-10 p.m. eastern time Tuesday, March 2

 From gold mining to blasting beaver dams, learn about how explosives are carefully used every day to produce the products we use and to minimize impacts and improve our environment.